Practicing for Love: A Memoir

 Nina’s avoidance of men is revealed to be more than just that.
 It is really a combination of the result of seeing her father as cold and unloving, and a quest to fill the unmet need for the maternal love that was withheld.
 The details of her romantic life add spice to a primarily career-focused memoir, as we see –yet again – a woman trying to balance the demands of a professional career with the demands of her romantic liaisons.

-This first book of memoirs is divided into four parts.
+This first book of memoirs is divided into three parts.
 Part one reveals Nina’s work and recognition as a child prodigy from her first complete piano recital at age nine, to her debut as piano soloist with the Nashville Symphony before an audience of 4,000 at age thirteen.
 She goes on to perform in concert and with orchestras throughout the country, and is accepted for study at the Curtis Institute from a pool of 72 pianists who auditioned for three openings.
 She completes her bachelor’s degree at Temple University, and then receives her master’s degree from the Juilliard School in Piano Performance and Orchestral Conducting.

 Her second year at Juilliard, she meets a young woman who becomes her partner and patroness.
 Part two begins after her graduation from Juilliard.
 She is presented in a highly successful New York Debut concert at Lincoln Center, and receives a rave review in the New York Times.
 The day after that triumph, however, her partner goes to her doctor to have a lump in her breast examined.
 Thus begins a three-and-a-half-year ordeal with cancer, radiation, chemotherapy, hair-loss, nausea, and ultimately, her partner’s death.